ibm-cloud-docs/cloud-infrastructure/p-p-faqs.md

 {: #is-data-migration-supported}
 {: faq}

-No, RMM currently only supports local storage migration.
-For block or file performance and endurance volumes, consider that uses a 3rd party tool such as ``rsync``.
-A sample script that uses ``rsync`` can be found [here](https://github.com/IBM-Cloud/vpc-migration-tools).
+Only local storage and Block performance endurance storage is supported in IBM Cloud Classic.
+File performance and endurance volume’s data migration is not supported, for this, consider using a 3rd party tool such as ``rsync``.
+A sample script using ``rsync`` can be found [here](https://github.com/IBM-Cloud/vpc-migration-tools)